2017 saw a record passenger load factor of 81.4%.

-Not only does a higher PLF mean more revenue for airlines, it's also better for the environment.
+Not only does a higher load factor mean more revenue for airlines, it's also better for the environment.
 This is because filling more seats means lower emissions per passenger.

 More people are flying than ever before.
 The number of passengers is expected to grow by 6% to a whopping 4.3 billion in 2018.
 This gives airlines across the world a great opportunity to get more people on their planes and increase their load factors!